SabineRinsche/TranslationPortal/replit.md

 **Database Schema:**
 - `accounts` - Organization/company information with subscription and credits
-- `users` - User profiles with role-based permissions
+- `users` - User profiles with role-based permissions and language preferences
 - `translation_requests` - Core translation job data and metadata
 - `project_updates` - Activity tracking and status changes
+- `user_language_preferences` - User-specific language selections for translation filtering

 ### Authentication and Authorization
 The system implements a session-based authentication mechanism with role-based access control.
 Users can have either 'admin' or 'client' roles, with admins having additional privileges for system management.